IsaacDeve/ScrapMechanic-BetterCraftBotRecipeCreator/README.md

 # How to use

+Drag & Drop your .json recipe into the program

-⚠️ **Warning:** If you are editing an existing json, make sure your file does not have comments or extra characters! (usually at the top).
-They usually look like this
+⚠️ **Warning:** If you are editing an existing `json` file, make sure it doesn't contain comments or extra characters (usually at the top), like
 ```json
 // this file is generated
 ```

-Drag & Drop your .json recipe into the program
+Such lines will **break** JSON parsing.

+Otherwise, if you want to create a new unique recipe, create a new `.json` file anywhere on your computer and drag&drop it into the program.

 ![Image](SM_BCBRC_README.png)